Sleeeepdealer/Compact-Direct-Drive-Wheelbase/README.md

 # Compact-Direct-Drive-Wheelbase
-This open-source project is an open-source, low-budget DIY force feedback wheelbase project designed as an affordable and accessible solution for sim-racing enthusiasts.
+This project is an open-source, low-budget DIY force feedback wheelbase project designed as an affordable and accessible solution for sim-racing enthusiasts.

 ## The project uses:
 - [FFBeast](https://ffbeast.github.io/docs/en/wheel.html) as the controller firmware.